ilmari99/oparch/README.md

 py -m pip install --index-url https://test.pypi.org/simple/ --extra-index-url https://pypi.org/simple/ oparch

+Note: the version might not always be up-to-date

 TODO:
 - Support for more layers and parameters in optimize.py
 - ability to optimize multiple layers with one function call